The HI intensity mapping power spectrum: insights from recent measurements: Contributions to the power spectrum at small scales

+plotted in the blue curves of Fig. \ref{fig:psrsdmeerkat} at $z \sim 0.32$ (top panel) and $z \sim 0.44$ (lower panel).
+Noting that the one-halo term describes halo scales and thus line-of-sight effects and RSDs are not expected to be involved in it, we do not modulate the one-halo term by finger-of-god effects.
+We do not add any additional shot noise, interpreting it to be already present as the $k \to 0$ limit of the one halo term.}

-The dark blue data points with error bars show the MeerKAT measurements.
-They are in line with the halo model predictions at $z = 0.32$, including shot noise and RSD.
+The black data points with error bars show the MeerKAT measurements. { They are in line with the halo model predictions at $z = 0.32$, modified as above.
 This is also borne out by the fact that a best-fit to the data, leaving free a scaling to the amplitude of the power spectrum, does not lead to significantly different results.
-Specifically, we apply such a bias correction only to the non-RSD corrected portion of the power spectrum:
+Specifically, we apply such a correction only to the correct the temperature portion of the power spectrum derived from the HI density:

-We find that the best-fitting value of $A_b = 0.89 \pm 0.20$, as enclosed by the solid black curve, with the uncertainty in $A_b$ covered by the grey shaded region.
-This shows that the amplitude hike is consistent with unity.
+We find that the best-fitting value of $A_b = 1.13 \pm 0.13$, as enclosed by the solid black curve, with the uncertainty in $A_b$ covered by the grey shaded region.
+This shows that the amplitude hike is consistent with unity.}

-At $z = 0.44$, however, the data favour a greater amplitude of the power than predicted by the theory alone, which could have different possible causes.
-The above procedure results in a best-fitting value $A_b = 1.62 \pm 0.10$, as shown by the black solid line and grey shaded region in that figure (note that the grey shading only shows the uncertainty in the fitting of the $A_b$ parameter).
-This value captures a possible remaining correction to the power which may result from higher-order biases not related only to the DM power as well as yet-unknown baryonic or other factors.
+At { the higher redshift interval $z = 0.44$}, the data favour a greater amplitude of the power than predicted by the theory alone, which could have different possible causes.
+The above procedure, { fitted for $A_b$ from \eq{pcorrfid}} results in a best-fitting value $A_b = 1.55 \pm 0.08$, as shown by the black solid line and grey shaded region in { the lower panel of Fig. \ref{fig:psrsdmeerkat}} (note that the grey shading only shows the uncertainty in the fitting of the $A_b$ parameter).
+This enhancement is in line with the findings of \citet{paul2023}, who impose a prior of $\Omega_{\rm HI} = 0.77 \times 10^{-3}$ for $z \sim 0.44$, the same factor higher than the value we assume here. } It also captures a possible remaining correction to the power which may result from higher-order biases not related only to the DM power as well as yet-unknown baryonic or other factors.
 The overall uncertainty in the fitting could be represented by the combined effect of the blue and grey shaded regions.